MV1NEC/WitherGamePlugin/README.md

 Just a plugin for my friends
 never modify, share it without my permission.

-All of my codes is protected by MIT License
+All of my codes are protected by MIT License